Frequently Asked Questions

 If you notice a post that might break these guidelines, please contact us.
 Thanks for your help keeping the comments section on NutritionFacts.org an engaging, respectful forum for all.

-You may notice that next to some of the commenters’ names there is an “NF Volunteer” designation.
+You may notice that next to some of the commenters’ names there is a "Health Support Volunteer" designation.
 These are folks who have graciously volunteered to assist in answering questions and being generally helpful on the site.
 Their opinions may not reflect the views of Dr. Greger or the best available science and should not be taken as medical advice.
-If you have a medical or nutrition background and would like to join the team to enrich the experience of NutritionFacts.org users, please apply for our moderator volunteer position here.

 The best available balance of evidence strongly suggests that a diet centered around whole plant foods is the healthiest.
 For specifics, please see Dr. Greger’s blog post Optimum Nutrition Recommendations.